Support for the establishment of an emission trading scheme (ETS) in Ukraine

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-Lead executing agency: Ministry of Ecology and Natural Resources of Ukraine (MENR)
+Lead executing agency: Ministry of Energy and Environmental Protection of Ukraine

 Overall term: 2017 - 2020